 Steve Hoffacker, CAPS, CEAC, SHSS, talks about home assessments, evaluations, checklists, and home audits in the CAPS courses that he teaches.
-Conducting the physical audit and assessment is a collaborative process that can be conducted by the contractor for non-medically based improvements, by the occupational or physical therapist for mobility or sensory needs, and by interior designers and others - sometimes with input from the client on what they think is going on in their home – to examine the issues in the home and then suggest solutions.
+Conducting the physical audit and assessment is a collaborative process that can be conducted by the contractor or other CAPS professional for non-medically based improvements, by the occupational or physical therapist for mobility or sensory needs, and by interior designers and others for sensory and navigation issues – sometimes with input from the client on what they think is going on in their home – to examine the issues in the home and then suggest solutions.
 Often, it is a joint effort where various perspectives are combined into a single approach for the client.

 There are many types of assessment forms that you can use.
 Some are presented or referenced here.
 You may want to create your own based on the types of services you are providing and the types of clients you serve.

 - The AARP “Home Fit” Guide offers a simple checklist for consumers to use to ease them into the idea that their home may need some improvements.
-This focuses on a best practices approach rather than identifying any weaknesses or deficiencies in the design.
+This focuses on the best practices approach rather than identifying any weaknesses or deficiencies in the design.

 - Here is an InterNACHI Checklist used by Home Inspectors with many options for noting improvements that might be desired and published on the International Association of Home Inspectors (InterNACHI) website.

-that pinpoints ares inside and out that require our focus to make a determination of how they allow individuals to function in their home, irrespective of their specific needs
+- This is a well-done checklist by Easy Living that pinpoints areas inside and out that require our focus to make a determination of how they allow individuals to function in their home, irrespective of their specific needs

-provides a nicely organized list of items to be mindful of that pertain to the physical and safety features of a home.
+- This checklist from Rebuilding Together provides a nicely organized list of items to be mindful of that pertain to the physical and safety features of a home.

 There are additional apps and resources for locating and using home assessment forms.
 Just be sure to find one that works for you and your clients.
 Feel free to create your own.
-If you want a turnkey package with instructions and coaching, Age Safe America ((Age-Safe-America.html)) offers such a program.
+If you want a turnkey package with instructions and coaching, Age Safe America offers such a program.
 Just be sure to mention that you learned about it here.